JerelHJ/ID-Assignment/README.md

     - The hamburger icon is interactive, when clicked on it, it will have drop-down functions, and the background will be blurred.
     - The navigation bar is also interactive.
 When the user clicks on the words, it will direct to the correct section.
     - Notice that when the page is scrolled, the navigation bar background turns from transparent to solid color prevent text from overlapping
-    - **All contents for this webpage are responsive and it caters to 3 different size device.**

 - Footer

     - Applied animations on Footer whereby when the cursor is hovered over, the color will change.
-    - **All contents for this webpage are responsive and it caters to 3 different size device.**

 - Contact Us Page(Contact.html)
     - The elevating animation when click on the text box.
     - Could not send the form when the text box is not filled up
+    - **All contents for this webpage are responsive and it caters to 3 different size device.**

 ## Features ##
 - Animated hamburger menu in navigation bar